TARGET (CAD software): Features

 Over the years, TARGET 3001! has been enhanced with several features, combined under one user interface (MDI).
 These include an EMC module, symbol and housing generators, and SPICE-compatible simulation.
-Users can design front panels in conjuction with PCBs, and a 3D view feature offers a visual impression of the designed PCB.
+Users can design front panels in conjunction with PCBs, and a 3D view feature offers a visual impression of the designed PCB.

 All project information is stored in one file to avoid redundancy and version conflicts.
 Design begins with the creation of a schematic diagram and usually ends with the layout of a PCB (or chip).

 The schematics can be simulated by the integrated PSPICE-compatible mixed mode simulator.
 Components are stored in a SQLite or MySQL database, also externally accessible.
 Component data include direct links to datasheets and component supplier information as well as simulation information and 3D models.
 TARGET's open Component Interchange Format CXF is supported by universal component databases like Ultra Librarian and Footprint Expert.

 PCBs or ASICs can be designed manually or using an autoplacer and autorouter.
 A Specctra interface to external autorouters is available.
 The design can be automatically checked for spacing violations and many other design rules.
 If the PCB is ready designed it can be directly displayed and rotated in a live 3D view.
 The 3D data can be exported in STEP format to produce preview 3D dummies of the PCB on 3D printers.
 Circuit design on 3D bodies (Molded Interconnect Device, MID) is possible.

 CNC data for PCB milling can be obtained in several formats.
 Additionally a device front panel can directly be derived from the PCB, using the coordinates on the PCB, e.g. from LEDs or potentiometers.